Galts-Gulch/avarice/docs/contributing.md

     of exchangelayer.

 -   We require the following functions:
--   GetTradeAmount
-    -   Takes either 'currency' or 'asset' as an argument, returns a float for either.
-Uses GetFree (if implemented this way) to determine the amount we'll be trading with genconfig.TradeVolume's effect.
 -   GetMarketPrice
     -   Takes 'bid', 'ask', or 'last' as an argument.
 Returns a float for either.
 Self explanatory purpose.